A share of £165,000 is up for grabs by community groups who are helping to make Knowsley a cleaner and greener place.

 One organisation to benefit from the Community Fund is charity Faiths for Change, which ran a series of pop-up boutique events in Northwood, Kirkby last year.
 The events gave residents the chance to bring along any unwanted clothes, books or toys they wanted to swap or give a new lease of life to – all for free.

 How do I apply?

 Interested groups can download the application form from the MRWA website www.merseysidewda.gov.uk.
-The deadline for submissions is 11.59pm on Sunday 15th March.
-If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) via email to MRWA by Monday 2nd March.
+The deadline for submissions is 11.59pm on Sunday 14th March.
+If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) by via email to MRWA before Monday 21st February.
 However, an EOI isn’t mandatory.